nethesis/tancredi/docs/modelsPost.md

 # POST /models

+## Attributes

+* `name` is the unique identifier of a model resource
+* `original` is the name of an already existing model
+* `display_name` is a human readable string for the model itself
+* `variables` is an object where each key-value represents a variable with its corresponding value

 ## Create a new model

 Create a new phone model instance and add it to the models collection.